Marc Spindler

-Marc Spindler (born November 28, 1969) is a former American football player who was a defensive tackle and defensive end who played nine seasons in the National Football League.
+Marc Spindler (born November 28, 1969) is an American former professional football player who was a defensive tackle and defensive end for nine seasons in the National Football League (NFL).
+He was selected by the Detroit Lions in the third round of the 1990 NFL draft with the 62nd overall pick.
 Since retiring from football, Spindler has worked for both WDFN and WXYT, two Detroit area sports talk radio stations.

 In 1986, Spindler was named USA Today High School Defensive Player of the Year.